Sep 29, 2021

 For those with the luxury of time, investing in good skincare and maybe even a gym membership can help alleviate some effects, but what about problems like a sagging neckline, ageing skin, or deep set wrinkles?

-Spearheaded by Dr. Ivan Puah, who’s not just the Medical Director, but also an official trainer to other doctors for Allergan Singapore – the distributor of BOTOX® – the clinic has been satisfying the aesthetics-driven desires of ladies and men in Singapore with their various treatments since 2004.
+Spearheaded by Dr. Ivan Puah, who’s not just the Medical Director, but also an official trainer to other doctors for Merz Aesthetics and Allergan Singapore – distributors of cosmetics injectables – the clinic has been satisfying the aesthetics-driven desires of ladies and men in Singapore with their various treatments since 2004.

-Providing a wide range of treatments ranging from facelifts, to even a weight management programme for those struggling with weight issues, customers are assured the best in aesthetic treatments.
+Providing a wide range of treatments ranging from a non-surgical facelift to a weight management programme for those struggling with weight issues, customers are assured the best in aesthetic treatments.

-In the fight against the ravages of time, customers can get to choose from a variety of procedures to smoothen wrinkles and rejuvenate their skin’s health again.
+In the fight against the ravages of time, customers can choose from various procedures to smoothen wrinkles and rejuvenate their skin’s health.

 The best part?
 The treatments are quick and non-invasive, meaning that even if you’re squeamish about needles, you can be assured that the process will be swift and effective.

-For those who simply want to pamper themselves and give their skin a new lease of life, there’s the Medical Grade Skin Peel Treatment, which aims to reduce dead skin and improve your skin’s clarity.
-For those seeking to look younger, the dermabrasion process also helps to reduce wrinkle and fine lines as well.
+For those who simply want to pamper themselves and give their skin a new lease of life, there are chemical peels, which aim to reduce dead skin and improve your skin’s clarity.

-But your face is simply one aspect that will change as you age – your neck and kneecaps are also places that will start losing their fight to gravity as time passes.
+But your face is simply one aspect that will change as you age – your neck will also start losing its fight to gravity as time passes.

 Ageing is unavoidable, but looking haggard isn’t – so the best time to start preserving your youth is now!